jackpaulcollins/fullcalendar_dateparser/README.md

-# FullCalendar DateParser Plugin
+# FullCalendar DateParser

-This is small utility library for [FullCalendar](https://fullcalendar.io/) that parses fullcalendar's display dates, allowing them to be used, typically for resource fetching.
+FullCalendar DateParser is a small utility library for [FullCalendar](https://fullcalendar.io/) that parses fullcalendar's display dates, allowing them to be used, typically for resource fetching.

 ## Installation